-A sequence in PostgreSQL is a special database object that generates a series of unique integer values.
-Sequences are the underlying mechanism that powers SERIAL columns and GENERATED AS IDENTITY columns.
-You can also create and use sequences independently to generate unique numbers that span multiple tables or follow custom patterns such as starting from 1000 or incrementing by 10.
+A PostgreSQL sequence is a special database object that generates a series of unique integers.
+Sequences are the underlying engine powering SERIAL columns and GENERATED AS IDENTITY columns, but they can be created independently to generate numbers following custom patterns — for example, starting at 1000 and incrementing by 10, or cycling through a fixed range.

 CREATE SEQUENCE [IF NOT EXISTS] sequence_name